This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Pile nuts in the middle of the prepared pan and pour on honey, orange juice, sugar, salt, Cajun seasoning, cayenne, and thyme leaves.
 Mix together and spread out to an even layer on the baking pan.

-3 cups unsalted mixed nuts, ½ cup honey, ¼ cup orange juice, freshly squeezed, 2 tbsp brown sugar, 2 tsp salt, 1 ½ tbsp Cajun seasoning (I use Morton & Bassett (affiliate link)), ½ tsp cayenne pepper, 1 tbsp fresh thyme leaves
+3 cups unsalted mixed nuts, ½ cup honey, ¼ cup fresh orange juice, 2 tbsp light brown sugar, 2 tsp kosher salt, 1 ½ tbsp Cajun seasoning (I use Morton & Bassett (affiliate link)), ½ tsp cayenne pepper, 1 tbsp fresh thyme leaves

 • Bake in preheated oven 18-25 minutes, stirring every eight minutes until the liquid condenses and becomes thick, coating the nuts like a glaze.